tboulier/tboulier.github.io/_posts/2018-01-12-AstroPhotos.md

 title:  "Astrophotography"
 author: Thomas
 categories: [ Hobby, Astronomy, Photography ]
-image: assets/images/9.jpg
+image: assets/images/mars.bmp
 hidden: false
 ---

 As a hobby, I also enjoy spending some night under a beautiful dark sky.

-I use an old 8" Schimitt-Cassegrain telescope (Celestron C8 S-GT), a simple DSRL (Canon 650D), and some long-learned voodoo to make pictures of my favorite objects.
+I use an old 8" Schimitt-Cassegrain telescope on a motorized German mount(Celestron C8 S-GT), a simple DSRL (Canon 650D), and some long-learned voodoo to make pictures of my favorite objects.

 My best pictures are on my [Astrobin page](https://www.astrobin.com/users/AstroPanda/).
-Here are a few examples:
+Here are a few more:

 ![Cygnus' Veil Nebula](/assets/images/Dentelles.jpg "NGC6960")